 11. The struggle to find activities and hobbies that are fulfilling in solitude

 While recluses enjoy their own company, it’s important to find activities and hobbies that are fulfilling and engaging.
-This can be a challenge, as many activities are geared towards social interaction or group settings.
+It can be a challenge, as many activities are geared towards social interaction or group settings.
 It takes creativity and exploration to discover solitary pursuits that bring joy and satisfaction.

 12. The difficulty of navigating romantic relationships as a recluse